 Sarcomas are cancers that start in bones, muscles, connective tissues, blood vessels or fat, and can be found anywhere in the body.
 There are more than 50 different types of sarcoma, which fall into two main categories: bone cancers and soft tissue cancers.

-- An estimated 12,390 new cases of soft tissue sarcomas and 3,260 new cases of bone cancers will be diagnosed in the U.S. in 2017, with more than 6,540 deaths expected to result from the diagnosis.
+- An estimated 12,750 new cases of soft tissue sarcomas and 3,500 new cases of bone cancers will be diagnosed in the U.S. in 2019, with around 6,930 deaths expected to result from the diagnoses.

 - Sarcomas are rare in adults and make up approximately 1% of all adult cancer diagnoses.

-- The overall relative five-year survival rate for people with sarcoma is around 50%.
+- The overall relative five-year survival rate for people with soft tissue sarcoma is around 65% and for people with bone cancer, the overall relative five-year survival rate is 70%

 - When the sarcoma starts in an arm or leg, the five-year survival rates are slightly higher for each stage when compared with sarcoma that starts in other locations.